 Find opportunities to participate:

-Thank you for your input on the Draft Performance Measures & Targets for the 2050 MTP Goals & Objectives and the Draft Project Prioritization Criteria.
-The project team is reviewing your feedback and working to update the drafts accordingly.
-A Comment Response Summary and updated Performance Measures & Targets, Project Prioritization Criteria, a public comment response summary will be posted to the Documents page once they are approved by the Technical Advisory and Policy committees in June.
+Thank you for your input on the Draft Performance Measures & Targets and the Draft Project Prioritization Criteria for the 2050 MTP.
+The Policy Committee reviewed and approved updated Performance Measures & Targets and Project Prioritization Criteria, as well as the public comment response summary.
+Go to the Documents page to view the Final documents!

 AMATS is the designated metropolitan planning organization (MPO) that oversees planning and programming of the Federal Highway Trust Funds dollars designated for the Municipality of Anchorage (MOA).
 The MTP is the primary tool AMATS uses to plan for transportation needs within the AMATS area and recommend solutions based on anticipated funding availability over a minimum 20-year horizon.
 The MTP needs to reflect adopted local plans with compatible recommendations and, since federal funding is involved, the MTP must comply with current federal regulations.